Brisbane

 Child sexual offences – failing to take steps to stop offending by others

 In recent years a great deal of attention has been focused on the role of organisations in preventing or enabling child sexual abuse.
-In particular, the Royal Commission into Institutional Responses to Child Sexual Abuse examined the manner in which institutions such as churches and schools had historically responded to offending of this nature within their organisations.
+In particular, the Royal Commission into Institutional Responses to Child Sexual Abuse examined how institutions such as churches and schools had historically responded to offending of this nature within their organisations.
 The Royal Commission made a wide range of recommendations, many of which have since been adopted throughout Australia.
-In Queensland, one of the key recommendations of the Royal Commission that was adopted involved the creation of ‘Third party’ offences where people can be held...
+In Queensland, one of the key recommendations of the Royal Commission that was adopted involved the creation of ‘Third party’ offences where people can be held criminally liable if...

 Continue reading